HisFragIR20 – ICFHR 2020 Competition on Image Retrieval for Historical Handwritten Fragments

 2. On a page-level, i.e. finding fragments of the same page

-- Please send us your 20 000 x 20 000 CSV file w. the first row and first column denote the query and gallery file.
-The respective entries are the distances (the smaller the more similar).
+- Please upload your 20 000 x 20 000 CSV file and send us the link (tipp: don’t save full float values but only some digits after the point, otherwise the file will be very large.
+We also accept other file formats if necessary, if you provide us the code for reading it).
+The CSV file is a common csv file w. first row and first column denoting the query and gallery file.
+The respective entries contain the per-patch distances (the smaller the more similar).

 - Please also send us 1/2 – 1 page scientific description of the used method.